 Photodynamic Therapy (PDT)

-Photodynamic therapy, PDT for short, is an innovative and promising, minimally invasive therapy method in biological cancer treatment.
+Photodynamic therapy (PDT) is an innovative and promising, minimally invasive therapy method in biological cancer treatment.

 In this therapy, a substance known as a photosensitizer is concentrated in the tumour tissue and then irradiated with light of a certain wavelength.
 The coincidence of light and photosensitizer leads to the formation of certain oxygen radicals which kill the diseased cells.
 In contrast to diseased cells, healthy cells remain largely unaffected by this photochemical reaction.